 When you start to look into the world of narcissism, you may then come across the word sociopath and psychopath.

 A narcissist has an extremely high need for control and an extremely low level of empathy towards others.
-They live in a different reality, and they need to be better than all those around them, believe they are superior, they are extremely manipulative and controlling.
-Narcissists overvalue everything about themselves because of that belief that they are better than all those around them, meaning they undervalue all those around them.
+They live in a different reality.
+They have a high need to be better than all those around them, believe they are superior, they are extremely manipulative and controlling.
+Narcissists overvalue everything about themselves because they believe that they are better than all those around them, meaning they undervalue all those around them.
 They use all those around them and see others as an appliance to serve the narcissists needs.

 This is how narcissistic people see people.
 They don’t genuinely care for your needs; it’s only ever about them.
 There needs.
 They’ll be nice if they believe a need of theirs will be met by doing so.
-They are irrational, irritable and believe all others are at fault never themselves, and they will use a false apology if they think they have something to gain by doing so.
-To them, as it’s not their fault, they will never be accountable, and they’ll always twist it back onto you and something you did or did not do.
+They are irrational, irritable and believe all others are at fault, never themselves.
+They will use a false apology if they think they have something to gain by doing so.
+As to them, it’s not their fault.
+They will never be accountable.
+They’ll always twist it back onto you and something you did or did not do.

-A sociopath, these are great plotters and schemers always planning a new calculated plot to get their needs met.
-Again these believe they are above all others and rules just don’t apply to them, they think they are above the law and can do exactly as they please, they will lie, scheme and cheat, with no care to those they hurt along the way as rules don’t apply to them.
-They have no guilt and no remorse whatsoever to anything they do.
-They can look remorseful if caught red-handed as some are extremely intelligent.
+A sociopath, these are great plotters and schemers, always planning a new calculated plot to get their needs met.
+Again these believe they are above all others, and rules just don’t apply to them.
+They think they are above the law and can do exactly as they please.
+They will lie, scheme and cheat, with no care to those they hurt along the way as rules don’t apply to them.
+They have no guilt and no remorse whatsoever for anything they do.
+They can look remorseful if caught red-handed, as some are extremely intelligent.
 However, most are simply not interested in looking at what they’ve done wrong, just a way to get out of it.

 The similarities between these are